 You will also paddle and/or swim underneath the State Highway 261 Bridge.
 Special caution is needed to avoid the bridge footings (or abutments).
 Volunteers in kayaks, canoes, paddle-boards and small craft will help prevent you from straying into this area.

 The finish is near the fishing pad and accessible walkway at Lyons Ferry Marina.
 You will be able to see markers as guides on the shore.
+Look for the United States flag on the breakwater to guide you to the finish.
 You will exit the river on the Marina (south) side of the breakwater via a ladder.
 Follow directions by the event staff and swim under (not under water!) the catwalk ramp to the ladders on the breakwater.
 Remember, this is a river and the shoreline is rocky; you are encouraged to wear water shoes or booties if you are sensitive to walking on a rough shore.
 As you exit the water, an official will ask for and verify your flight number and name.
 PLEASE provide this information to the check-out Captains.